 Jack is a poet, author, performer, and former chair of the English Department at Indiana University SE, where he taught creative writing and literature.
 His documentary Ecstasy & Death: Keats and Shelley in Rome was accepted for and the Roma Cinema Doc film festival and the Rome International Movie Awards.
-His poetry books include The Future Past, Death Sings in the Choir of Light, and Eavesdropping in Plato’s Café, which was published by Springwood Press in April 2015.
+His poetry books include The Future Past, Death Sings in the Choir of Light, and Eavesdropping in Plato’s Café, .
 His historical fiction, Turtle Island: A Dream of Peace, tells the story of the founding of the Iroquois Confederacy, which was the first democracy on the American continent.
 His documentary, William Blake: Inspiration and Vision, won an Aegis award for best educational film.
 His one-person show Dark Is a Long Way: An Evening with Dylan Thomas ran for two years at the 13th Street Theater in NYC, at the Odyssey Theater in LA, and toured the country.
 He frequently posts poems, videos, and audios for Springwood Press.

 Artist / Printmaker